 Visual effects by Rancz András

-Produced by „Támasi Áron” Theater, Sfântu Gheorghe
+Produced by „Támasi Áron” theatre, Sfântu Gheorghe

 Scorpia neîmblânzită/ The Untamed Shrew